QuestNetwork/docs/docs/quickstart.md

 # Troubleshooting

-In case of errors or faults, please see the [Troubleshooting](qDesk#troubleshooting) section for qDesk.
+In case of errors or faults, please see the [Troubleshooting](qD#troubleshooting) section for qD.